Frequently Asked Questions.

 Occasionally there are circumstances where we have to disclose information and in those cases it would be our intention to speak to you about this beforehand.
 The three main justifications of these cases are: concerns safety child and adult, when it is the wider public interest to do so, or when disclosure is required by law.

-Our treatment programmes are group therapy based – with a maximum of 8 clients per group – but clients have one-to-one psychotherapy once per week with the same clinician throughout their time at Orri.
+Our treatment programmes are group therapy based – with a maximum of 8 clients per group – but clients have one-to-one psychotherapy once a week, as well as dietetic and occupational therapy check-ins throughout.
+To maintain consistency we ensure our clients always see the same therapist week on week.

 Are you a private clinic?